-- Five Hundred Days Of Summer has a Bowdlerized version played on Delta Airlines flights.
+- (500) Days of Summer has a Bowdlerized version played on Delta Airlines flights.
 In it, when Tom and Summer are playing the penis game the word "penis" is replaced with "panda".
 This leads to some odd reactions from people towards someone screaming "panda!"

 - Also, the bowdlerization cuts out the shower sex scene and Tom's "roses are red, violets are blue, fuck you whore" card.
 And the poo sculpture at the exhibition Tom and Summer visit.
 There's also "She took a giant spit on my face".

 - As a joke, Tom Green edited a new version of Freddy Got Fingered so that it would receive a PG rating and included it as a special feature on the DVD.
 The PG-rated cut is 3 minutes long.

 - When Dumb and Dumber aired on TV (mostly on TBS, and Cartoon Network when it went through its Network Decay of showing live-action shows more than animated shows), the following scenes are altered.

 - Lloyd's line, "That John Denver's full of shit" was changed to "That John Denver's really full of it."

 - The scene of Harry rushing to the bathroom after drinking the laxative-laced tea used pan-and-zoom to cover up Harry pulling his pants down just as he sits on the toilet and faded out just as Harry is defecating.